commotum/intro2agi/ECE-401/02 - Synthesis/Notes/pipedream.md

 ### 1.1 Structural Blindness: The Limits of 1D Token Streams

 The first major barrier is the strict one-dimensionality of transformer-based Large Language Models (LLMs).
-Despite their sophistication, LLMs perceive all input as a linear sequence of tokens—each token understood only in terms of what comes before or after.
-This positional relationship, while astonishingly powerful, encodes everything as a stream of causality.
-It sees no *above* or *below*, no *inside* or *outside*, no spatial simultaneity—only a flattened chronology of “next.”
+LLMs perceive all input as a linear sequence of tokens—each token understood only in terms of what comes before or after.
+This positional relationship encodes everything as a stream of causality.
+And while powerful, it sees no *above* or *below*, no *inside* or *outside*, no spatial simultaneity—only a flattened chronology of “next.”

 Ironically, this constraint is also what made models like ChatGPT so successful: the data representation—sequential token prediction—closely mirrors the temporal and syntactic structure of human language.
 This 1D skeleton allowed for high generalization and flexibility across modalities, precisely because it mapped onto a core reality of how language unfolds.

 However, this one-dimensional worldview becomes a straightjacket when dealing with inherently multi-dimensional phenomena.
 Graphs, diagrams, and visual reasoning all involve relationships that can’t be flattened without loss.
 A node may connect *across* or *around*, a geometric figure may nest or contain, and a table might juxtapose variables orthogonally.
 These structures don’t fit neatly into a causal chain of words.

 While LLMs can describe how to generate a chart or narrate the relationships it encodes, they fundamentally lack an internal representational scaffold to model spatiality or structural abstraction.
 This absence isn’t just a failure of visualization—it’s a failure of dimensionality.
 Our theory is that richer, multi-dimensional structural embeddings are needed if AI is to engage with knowledge beyond linear narrative: visual, spatial, hierarchical, or otherwise.

----

 ### 1.2 Memory and Goal Tracking